rianrajagede/yaml-wit/README.md

   5: who are you \n{dinesh}{Dinesh}?
 ```

-The second type will always train all of your data (becareful with redundancy if you train multiple times).
+The second type will always train the bot with all of your data (be careful with redundancy if you train your bot multiple times).

 ```
 data: